 Main Article Content

 A sizeable proportion of drug attrition is due to drug-induced seizures.
-Current available animal models frequently fail to predict human seizure liability.
-Therefore, there is a need for in vitro alternatives, preferably based on human-derived neurons to circumvent interspecies translation.
+Currently available animal models frequently fail to predict human seizure liability.
+Therefore, there is a need for in vitro alternatives, preferably based on human-derived neurons, to circumvent interspecies translation.
 The increasing number of commercially available human induced pluripotent stem cell (hiPSC)-derived neuronal models holds great promise for replacing rodent primary cultures.
 We therefore tested three different hiPSC-derived neuronal models for their applicability for in vitro seizure liability assessment.